 I hope they can help you.

 I work for a private duty care firm.
 One of their clients has cerebral palsy.
 His mother uses a walker and cannot physically take care of him completely.
 Their house is in need of some repair.
 They have a ramp in front that is getting old and the wood is starting to weaken.
+They are unable to make necessary repairs.
+Please let me know how I can get them some help with repairs to their house.
+I know they would appreciate it very much.

 Your best bet is to go to HUD.
 They have an assistance program for low income or disable people.
 I also know there are a few government agencies that will give low-interest loans or even offer a certain amount of money to do home repairs if the people qualify.
-I would start off with HUD and if you can't get help go to the offices in your state that help handicap people.
-I don't know where you live so I can't look this up for you.
-If you let me know what state you live in I can offer a bit more help.

 HUD.org or Habitat for Humanity